 So, I’ve always been more into the side dishes.
 And while I would happily eat a plate full of side dishes any year, I did want to offer a few main dish options for vegans and vegetarians (or aspiring vegans or vegetarians) who want to feel like they’re also able to enjoy a main dish at Thanksgiving.

 Hence these Cheesy Baked Butternut Squash!
 This recipe is hearty, indulgent, and finger lickin’ good, so you definitely won’t feel like you’re missing out at Thanksgiving!
-And for another brand new main dish idea, check out my Creamy Lentil Winter Bake!

 While this dish is rich and tastes indulgent, it’s still made with wholesome ingredients.
 Which means you’ll not only be able to get your non-vegan guests to happily enjoy it, but you’ll also be able to save room for dessert without having to put on your stretchy pants.

-And while I like to present this Cheesy Baked Butternut Squash as a main course, you could also slice each squash half into two or three pieces and serve it as a side dish.
+While I like to present this Cheesy Baked Butternut Squash as a main course, you could also slice each squash half into two or three pieces and serve it as a side dish.

 This recipe starts off by cutting butternut squash in half, lengthwise.
 You need a large, sharp knife to do this.
 It helps to sharpen your knife in advance (if you have a knife sharpener at home).
 To slice in half, I recommend first slicing off the stem on top and then slicing off a thin layer on one side of the squash so it can stay flat on the board without wobbling around.
 Then apply a slow, steady rocking motion throughout the squash.